EtherD3v/InfiNext/README.md

-A game inspired by NotNot by AltShift.
+A game inspired by Not Not by AltShift.

 # User manual